-To minimize outbreaks of COVID-19 within the TCNJ community, prevent or reduce the risk of transmission of COVID-19, and to promote the public health of the community, TCNJ is requiring that all students be fully vaccinated with a COVID-19 vaccine authorized by the U.S. Food and Drug Administration (FDA) or authorized for emergency use by the World Health Organization (WHO).
-Compliance with the COVID-19 vaccination requirement allows the campus community to achieve some semblance of normalcy, to get back to College activities and safely resume in-person interactions.
-Individuals are considered “fully vaccinated” per CDC two weeks or more after they received their single-dose vaccine or second of two-doses of COVID-19 vaccine.
+To minimize outbreaks of COVID-19 within the TCNJ community, prevent or reduce the risk of transmission of COVID-19, and to promote the public health of the community, TCNJ is REQUIRING that all students complete COVID-19 primary series vaccination with a COVID-19 vaccine approved or authorized by the U.S. Food and Drug Administration (FDA) or authorized by the World Health Organization (WHO).
+A primary series vaccination is defined as 2 doses of Pfizer-BioNTech or Moderna vaccine, or one dose of Johnson & Johnson’s Janssen (J&J/Janssen) vaccine, or completing the primary doses of international WHO-authorized vaccines.

 Where to get vaccinated